Zorag44/password_batch/README.md

 # password_batch
-## run main.bat
+## Run main.bat
-## generates a strong password, saves it as an env variable
+## Generates a strong password, saves it as an env variable
 ## yeah its retrievable with a key
-## automatically copies the password to clipboard
+## Automatically copies the password to clipboard
-## PS: Useless probably
 ## requirements: NOTHING!!
+## PS: Its probably useless but yeah